Three ways to stop patient no-shows and improve patient access.

-They say “all good things are worth the wait” but for patient appointments, we disagree.
+They say “all good things are worth the wait” except in the case of medical appointments.
 Long patient wait times can be both financially risky for you and clinically risky for your patients.
-In fact, shortening your patient wait times is the number one way to stop patient no-shows.
+In fact, shortening your patient wait times is the number one way to stop patient no-shows and improve patient satisfaction.
 Want to know just how impactful a long patient wait time can be for patient no-shows?

 “For every one day of wait time,” says NCBH President and CEO Linda Rosenberg, “you lose 1 percent of the patients — so if you have a 21-day wait, 21 percent of the patients seeking care just will give up and not show up.”Source: Chicago Tribune